top of page

 banknotes design - 2025

-I've always been fascinated by the intricate design of Swiss banknotes — their layered complexity, their visual storytelling, and the fusion of aesthetics with security features.
-This project began with that curiosity: a desire to redesign the Swiss franc banknotes, not as a mere graphic exercise, but as a deep conceptual and visual exploration.
+I have always been fascinated by the design of Swiss banknotes: their layered details, their colors, and the mix of aesthetics blended with security features.
+This project grew from that curiosity.
+The goal was to redesign the Swiss franc banknotes as a conceptual and visual exploration.

-The process began with the 10 CHF note, which set the foundation for the whole series.
+The process began with the 10 CHF note, which became the base for the whole series.
 Given its scientific theme, I immediately thought of CERN.
-On their official website, I found some very interesting 3D renders from the ALICE experiment — an inspiring visual direction that shaped the project’s identity.
-From that point forward, I committed to using 3D-rendered images or render-style compositions for each banknote.
+On their website I found 3D renders from the ALICE experiment.
+These images inspired the direction of the project to use 3D renders or render-style images for all denominations.

-An essential aspect of this redesign was recreating the complexity typical of real banknotes.
-Each one features multiple layers — background patterns, holographic effects, overlays, and transparent elements.
-To honor that level of intricacy, I created custom graphic patterns for each denomination, each one conceptually tied to its theme (e.g., fractal waves for science, crystalline lattices for nature, exploded clockwork for economy).
-The result is a contemporary reinterpretation of Swiss currency, one that remains rooted in national heritage while embracing speculative design and visual innovation.
+An important aspect was recreating the layered complexity of real banknotes.
+Each one includes background patterns, holographic effects, overlays and transparent details.
+I designed custom patterns for each theme: fractal waves for science, crystalline lattices for nature, exploded clockwork for economy and so on.
+The result is a contemporary reinterpretation of Swiss currency.
+It remains tied to national heritage while opening to speculative design and visual experimentation.

 Swiss Banknotes